NikhilRO/RPS_Robot/Proposal.md

 ### Prototype Plan:
 * Get camera and computer to communicate with one another (possibly first detect movement in the frame)
 * Get camera and computer to recognize/approximate different hand gestures (RPC) and output what the computer's move would be (Eg 1 for rock, 2 for paper, 3 scissors)
-* Make robotic hand and use it with the previous
+* Make robotic hand and use it with the previous prototype

 ### Challenges:
 * Getting the software to recognize, analyze and differentiate between three gestures